-Evidence over six decades shows that nuclear energy is a safe means of generating electricity.
-The risk of accidents at nuclear power plants is low and.
-Despite public concerns, the data clearly show that nuclear energy is a much safer source of energy than fossil fuels.
+Evidence over six decades has shown that nuclear energy is a safe and reliable source of electricity.
+The risk of accidents at nuclear power plants is low, and the data clearly demonstrate that nuclear energy is much safer than fossil fuels.
 Recent innovations could soon reduce risks even further.
 Nuclear power sources are dangerous because they emit particles of radiation and energy released from unstable molecules that try to calm down.

 They demonstrate that nuclear reactors would be more resistant to such attacks than virtually any other civilian installation (see Appendix).
 These comprehensive and transparent nuclear risk and safety assessments, the so-called stress tests, involved a specific reassessment of the safety margins of each power reactor in the light of extreme natural events, such as earthquakes and floods, as well as loss of safety functions and accidents severe management after any start up event.
 The main positive outcome of this accident for the industry was the formation of the World Nuclear Operators Association (WANO), which was based on US precedent.
 It contains suggestions to make Nuclear Safety stronger and more effective than before, without eliminating the responsibility of national agencies and governments.

 Analysis of the aftermath of next-generation reactors (SOARCA) showed that a serious accident at a United States nuclear power plant (PWR or BWR) would likely cause no immediate death, and that the risks of fatal cancer would be much lower than the overall risks of cancer.
 With nuclear energy, Alvin Weinberg, director of the Oak Ridge laboratory argued that humans could create fertilizers, fresh water and abundant food forever.
-Knowledge about nuclear fission had previously been kept secret, but it was released after the speech and several countries received U. Nuclear power's bad public relations started with atomic weapons, but a growing number of experts argue it can be used to help combat climate change.
+Knowledge about nuclear fission had previously been kept secret but was released after his speech and several countries received it.
+Nuclear power's bad public relations started with atomic weapons, but a growing number of experts argue it can be used to help combat climate change.
 To achieve optimal safety, nuclear plants in the Western world operate with a “defense in depth” approach, with multiple safety systems that complement the natural characteristics of the reactor core.
 Several problems arise in extending the life of nuclear plants that were originally designed for a nominal operating life of 30 or 40 years.